 However, besides its material qualities, wood was also inscribed with different social and cultural meanings that affected the ways in which it was used.
 In Western art, wood went from being used in abundance, through being considered a material of lower cultural value than, for example, marble, to being praised and widely used by modern and contemporary artists.

 But how important is wood carving in art?
-What is its history, and which are the most remarkable artworks and artists who work with this material?
+What is the history behind wood carving, and which are the most remarkable wood sculpture pieces and artists who work with this material?

 Wood Carving in the Sculpture of the Middle Ages

 Although the history of using wood carving in arts goes back to prehistoric times when wooden objects had a specific ritual function – the oldest wood sculpture is Shigir Idol carved around 11,000 years ago – we will start our historical overview with the middle ages.
 Christianity discovered relatively early the usefulness of wood for its religious purposes, carving crosses and various religious figures and saints out of this material.
-However, due to its perishability and vulnerability to water, insects and fungi, many of the wooden artworks perished over the centuries.
+However, due to its perishability and vulnerability to water, insects, and fungi, many of the wood sculpture masterpieces perished over the centuries.